COVID-19 pandemic in Michigan: Basketball

 Also on March 12, the National Basketball Association announced the season would be suspended for 30 days, which affected the Detroit Pistons.

-On March 14, Detroit Pistons power forward Christian Wood reportedly tested positive for COVID-19.

 The Pistons' season officially ended on June 5 when they failed to make the cut for a 22-team restart.

 In their 2020–21 season, the Pistons' game against the Denver Nuggets on February 1 was postponed due to a positive test on a Detroit player, as well as the February 16 game against the San Antonio Spurs due to an outbreak on the latter team.

 Hockey

 In the National Hockey League, the season was suspended for an indefinite amount of time starting March 12, which affected the Detroit Red Wings.

 The Red Wings' season officially ended on May 27 when they failed to make a 24-team playoff tournament.
+They were the only team to be eliminated prior to the suspension of the season.

 The NHL's shortened 2020–21 season began on January 13.
 The regular season ran for 56 games per team, ending on May 8.

 Football

 On July 27, National Football League preseason games, which usually take place in August, were cancelled by NFL Commissioner Roger Goodell due to the COVID-19 pandemic, affecting the Detroit Lions.

-Since July 30, the Lions have placed eight players on the injury list after they tested positive for COVID-19.
-One player's test, quarterback Matthew Stafford, was later revealed to be a false-positive and he was removed from the list on August 4.

 Most games in the 2020 season were played behind closed doors, with crowds at some stadiums limited to friends and families of the players, coaches, and staff members.

 Several members of the Lions coaching staff, including interim head coach Darrell Bevell, sat out the December 26 game against the Tampa Bay Buccaneers due to an outbreak.

 Golf

 Executive Order 2020–42, signed April 9, closed golf courses in the state.
 On April 26, golf courses were allowed to re-open, provided golfers adhere to social distancing guidelines, and stay at least six feet away from people who do not live in their home.
 Golf carts will not be allowed.

 On May 8, golf carts were allowed back on the Michigan golf courses.

 The FireKeepers Casino Hotel Championship, an LPGA Symetra Tour event, is one of the first pro sports events returning to Michigan, scheduled for July 24–26 at the Battle Creek Country Club.

 The PGA Tour Champions's The Ally Challenge was played at Warwick Hills Golf and Country Club in Grand Blanc Township from July 27–August 2, 2020.

-The GAM Junior Invitational was played at Forest Akers West in East Lansing at Michigan State University from September 17-18, 2022.
+The GAM Junior Invitational was played at Forest Akers West in East Lansing at Michigan State University from September 17–18, 2022.